-The Utah Prairie Dog, Yellow-billed Cuckoo, and Ute Ladies'-tresses are designated threatened species that may be present in the project area.
-The project area does not overlap Yellow-billed Cuckoo critical habitat.
-Critical habitat for Utah Prairie Dogs and Ute Ladies'-tresses has not been designated.
+Ute ladies'-tresses are listed as a threatened plant species that may exist in the project area.
+Critical habitat for Ute ladies'-tresses has not been designated.

 There are 26 migratory bird species that occur on the US Fish and Wildlife Service (USFWS) Birds of Conservation Concern (BCC) list that may warrant special attention in the project area with breeding seasons ranging between December 1st and August 31st.